ea5gvk/N4IRS-MMDVM-Install/README.md

 Start MMDVMHost at boot time (systemd)

-Restart MMDVM on failure (systemd or watchdog)
+Restart MMDVM on failure (systemd)

 Log to /var/log